 Preliminary Recommendation 2: The working group recommends eliminating from the Transfer Policy the requirement that the Registrar of Record send a Losing Form of Authorization.
-This requirement is detailed in section I.A.3 of the Transfer Policy.
+6 This requirement is detailed in section I.A.3 of the Transfer Policy.

-Preliminary Recommendation 3: The working group recommends that the Registrar of Record MUST send a "Notification of TAC Provision" to the RNH, as listed in the Registration Data at the time of the TAC request, without undue delay but no later than 10 minutes after the Registrar of Record provides the TAC.
+Preliminary Recommendation 3: The working group recommends that the Registrar of Record MUST send a "Notification of TAC Issuance" to the RNH without undue delay but no later than 10 minutes after the Registrar of Record Issues the TAC.
+For the purposes of sending the notification, the Registrar of Record MUST use contact information as it was in the registration data at the time of the TAC request.